How to Fish a Chatterbait: Expert Tips and Tricks

 Donny Karr holding a Strike King Thunder Cricket Chatterbait

-The true strength of a chatterbait is in its ability to catch fish at night during the summer.
-During the hottest months of the year, bass will become most active throughout the nighttime hours in an effort to avoid the blazing-hot sun and sweltering heat.
+The true strength of a chatterbait is its ability to catch fish at night during the summer.
+During the hottest months of the year, bass will become most active throughout the nighttime hours to avoid the blazing-hot sun and sweltering heat.
 The chatterbait’s six-sided blade and the intense vibration it puts out is very similar to that of an actual fish, which makes it one of the best summer lures to use for bass.

 There are a variety of different types of structure and depth changes where the chatterbait is capable of drawing strikes from hungry bass throughout the summer.
 You can get a sense of how active the fish are by the speed at which you tend to get bites on a chatterbait.
 During the summer, there are few other lures besides the chatterbait that are capable of enticing big bass to bite when they are notoriously tight-lipped.

-How to Use a Chatterbait in the Fall
+Chatterbait in Fall

-During this time, I will switch to a red and black-colored Z-Man Stealth Blade chatterbait as it very closely mimics both prey fish and crawfish swimming through the water.
-I will sometimes allow the lure to fall all the way to the bottom before quickly ripping it upward a few feet and once again letting it fall before repeating this cadence.
+During this time, I will switch to a red and black-colored Z-Man Stealth Blade chatterbait as it closely mimics prey fish and crawfish swimming through the water.
+I will sometimes allow the lure to fall all the way to the bottom before quickly ripping it upward a few feet and letting it fall before repeating this cadence.
 This often resembles a crawfish working its way along the bottom of a lake and can be an ideal choice for catching fish during the fall.
 If you use this method, be sure to fish with braided line and a medium-heavy baitcasting rod and reel that will allow you to pull the lure out of any snags.

 It’s often best to let your chatterbait touch or bump the bottom as you retrieve it during the fall.
 This is mostly due to the fact that bass will be looking for crawfish and other bait fish that can be found near the bottom during the cooler months of fall.
 If you’re not getting any bites near the bottom, try adjusting your retrieve and reeling in the chatterbait in a similar fashion higher in the water column.

-How to Use a Chatterbait in the Winter
+Chatterbait in Winter

 I’ve caught some of my largest bass fishing around deep flats and shelves in the winter using spinnerbaits, but chatterbaits seem to work even better for this particular application.
-Once you find a school of bait fish, or an area where they keep appearing on your fish finder, simply throw the chatterbait in and wind with a steady retrieve to pick up a strike.
+Once you find a school of bait fish, or an area where they keep appearing on your fish finder, throw the chatterbait in and wind with a steady retrieve to pick up a strike.
 You will probably have to vary the speed at which you’re retrieving your chatterbait when using this strategy, but once you get a bite, try to match the exact depth and speed to replicate the results.

 During these times, I prefer to fish with a smaller chatterbait that’s either ⅛ ounce or ⅜ ounce size.
-The best colors are typically going to be white, which will usually match the shad or bait fish that bass are looking to chase during this time.
+The best colors are typically white, which will usually match the shad or bait fish that bass are looking to chase during this time.
 Be ready to get a strike at any time as the fluttering motion a chatterbait has when falling sometimes triggers a bass to bite during the winter months when food is scarce.

 Conclusion